Law & Technology

 *We have also had JD students apply to the MCIT or MSE in the beginning of their 2L year and spend year three at Engineering and then returning to the Law School for year four where they take classes in both schools and participating in the capstone.

 There are two methods of applying to the joint degree program:

-- Students already enrolled at Penn Law or Penn Engineering may submit an application to the other program.
+- Students already enrolled at the Law School or Penn Engineering may submit an application to the other program.

 Students must select the appropriate Engineering Master’s degree program based on their education and experience.
 Applicants with the pre-requisite Engineering background may apply for the MSE degree.
 Students with no prior educational background in Engineering and Computer Science may apply for the MCIT degree.

-Penn Law will charge students in the joint degree program an administrative fee to be determined annually, in consultation with Penn Engineering.
+The Law School will charge students in the joint degree program an administrative fee to be determined annually, in consultation with Penn Engineering.

 Penn Engineering “home school” tuition is paid during year 2 when the student is enrolled in the Engineering curriculum, and Law School “home school” tuition is paid during years 1, 3 and 4.
 If a student takes courses outside of their current home school which cannot be counted toward that school’s degree, the home school may charge an additional fee to be determined annually.